sntx/react-native-reflect/README.md

 # Getting Started

-The following example shows how to use React Native Reflect to create theme-based responsive components.
+The following example shows how to use Reflect to create theme-based responsive components.
 The components created will display as a single column on small screens and as two columns on larger screens.

 ![Getting Started Example](https://github.com/sntx/react-native-reflect/raw/master/docs/_media/getting-started-example.jpg "Getting Started Example")

 ## Installation

-Create an Expo project and install React Native Reflect:
+Create an Expo project and install Reflect:

 ```bash
 expo init my-reflect-app